Passenger from evacuated Madrid plane tests negative for Ebola

 The United States, which is deploying up to 4,000 troops to West Africa to help contain the disease, has asked Madrid for permission to use U.S. military bases in Spain in its operation, a Spanish Defence Ministry source said on Thursday.

-Spanish Defence Minister Pedro Morenes meets his U.S. counterpart Chuck Hagel in Washington on Friday to discuss the U.S. request to use the bases at Rota near Cadiz and at Moron de la Frontera near Seville in southern Spain.
+A decision is due to be announced on Friday when Spanish Defence Minister Pedro Morenes meets his U.S. counterpart Chuck Hagel in Washington.
+Madrid was set to agree to the request to use the bases at Rota near Cadiz and at Moron de la Frontera near Seville in southern Spain, the source said.

 (Reporting By Sonya Dowsett; Editing by Dominic Evans)